milescajus/2D_pathfinder/README.md

 Currently simply prints the grid in the terminal with each move, where `[ ]` is a free space, `[X]` is the current position, and `[*]` is a wall.
 Walls are also placed at previous positions to avoid retracing or loops.

+## Runtime Comparison

+There are two methods for finding the optimal path to the target position, `Move()` and `Move_alt()`.
+The former uses a dictionary to store all possible moves and sorts the keys to determine the best move, and the latter simply stores the best distance as a `double` and compares with each free neighbor.
+The intention is to perform a runtime analysis to see which approach is more efficient and effective.

 Example Output
 ---
 `> Pathfinder.exe 10` where target is `[4, 7]`